 Builds on the techniques of assessment, planning, intervention and evaluation in relation to children with endocrine disorders.
 Explores physiological, pathophysiological, psychosocial and management aspects of care of the child with insulin dependent diabetes mellitus.
-(Prerequisite: Upper division standing or consent of instructor.)
+(Prerequisite: Consent of instructor and programmatic director.)

-NURS 3054 Foundations for Maternal/Infant/ Gynecological Nursing
+Foundations for Maternal/Infant/ Gynecological Nursing

 Includes changes in maternal/infant/ gynecological nursing practice roles and the evolution of holistic nursing practice from the perspective of women, infants and mothers as depicted historically through art, literature and music.
-Includes the contributions of women, infants and mothers involved in parenting, nurturing, creative, leadership, social, and cultural roles as depicted historically in music, literature, and art.
+Includes the contributions of women, infants and mothers involved in parenting, nurturing, creativity, leadership, social, and cultural roles as depicted historically in music, literature, and art.
 An esthetic study of women, infants and mothers in various roles allows students to develop individual objectives for focus, course grade, and course value.
 Variable credit from 1-6 hours.
-(Prerequisite: Successful completion of NURS 3410.)
+(Prerequisite: Consent of instructor and programmatic director.)